 What is Tableau?

 Tableau is one of the most powerful and fastest-growing Data Visualization and Business Intelligence tools available in the market.
 It allows users to easily transform raw data into a format that can be understood by anyone.
-Also, read Tableau Highlight Table.
+You can also take a look at Tableau Highlight Table.

 The various tiers offered by Tableau are as follows: